Guy Marchant must have had great success with his books, judging by the number of publishers who started issuing their versions of La Danse Macabre.

 Pages 6 and 7 are copies of Simon Vostre's marginals, however they are not copied from a book of hours, but from this encyclopedia: Musée des familles : lectures du soir.
 Pages 8 and 9 are a letter from the dance of death expert Achille Jubinal, 1841.

-The last pages are taken from the English book from 1820.
-Page 10 is the front page (see the picture to the right).
+The last pages are taken from Bentley's facsimile from 1820.
+Page 10 is the front page (picture to the right).
 Page 11 is a French translation of pages 17-18, where the individual dancers are described (see the table above on this page).
 Page 12 is a French translation of page 19 including the handwritten comment(!), which states that the footnote is a quote from the introduction to Bewick's copies of Holbein, 1789: »Preface to Emblems of Mortality.
 Printed for T. Hodgson 1789«.

 One might wonder how Médard could translate the same handwritten comment that we can read in Google Books' exemplar.
 Does this mean that Médard has copied the exemplar on Google Books?
 Or do all copies contain the same handwritten comment?
 The latter is not unthinkable, since the print run was only a meagre 25.(4)